peteroupc/html3dutil/doc/Meshes.md

 #### Return Value

+A buffer geometry.
 The generated mesh.
 Throws an error if "box" is null or contains negative dimensions along any of its axes.
-(Type: THREE.BufferGeometry)
+(Type: *)

 #### Examples